itenium-be/confac/README.md

 --> of sowieso groeperen per maand in de "dagen" kolom (wat borders wegdoen...)
 - upload new templates / manage existing ones
 - klantenlisting: naast edit ook een meer info icon om alle statistieken te zien... (ie resultaten per jaar)
+- Nieuwe factuur button right aligned with the container

 **Technical debt**:

 - isLoaded checks: replace with just one in App.js
 - config.defaultClient&InvoiceExtraFields could be converted to StringsSelects instead (now label+value is stored in the db with value always empty)
-- create pdf: opens a window with phantomjs
+- create pdf: opens a window with phantomjs --> html-pdf option? "phantomPath": "./node_modules/phantomjs/bin/phantomjs"
 - Template testing: css for #pageFooter so that elements with bottom: 0 are above the footer in the Html view

 DOM Test example